 IJ: Yes, very much so.
 Sweden is one of the most egalitarian countries in the world and encourages women to continue their careers.
 When a woman goes on maternity leave from a permanent position, even if for a year, her job or equivalent, by law, should still be there when she goes back to work.
 A parent (father or mother) can even work what they call 75% of the time by taking some parental leave and applying to your weekly schedule.
 This is my understanding of the system here.

-MD: Do children go to childcare, or do you have nannies?
+MD: Do your children go to preschool, or do you have nannies?

 IJ: I think it’s amazing.
 In NYC, it was always so hectic to go to the doctor.
 Everything here is covered for children.
 It’s so easy.
 I also don’t have to remember to make appointments.
 It’s all taken care of.
 When he’s due for his yearly wellness check or dental or vaccines, we get a letter as a notice.

 MD: How do most women choose to deliver their babies?

 IJ: I think in a hospital.
 Most women will see a midwife for their prenatal and delivery.
 I think the only time you see an actual ob-gyn is if it’s a high-risk pregnancy.

 MD: What are some of the things kids love to do in Sweden?

 IJ: Normal kids stuff.
 Riding their bikes, going to the park, swimming, skiing in the winter, lots of winter sports here.
 Soccer is big here, too for the little ones.

 MD: What is the most surprising thing about parenting in Sweden that most people might not know?

 IJ: It seems like so many people are more aware than ever about Sweden, but I think the generous 480 days per child parental leave is a big one.